 “Organize the world’s information and make it universally accessible and useful.”

 “To be earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.”

 Johns Hopkins Hospital:

 “To improve the health of our community and the world by setting the standard of excellence in patient care.”

 “To accelerate the world’s transition to sustainable energy.”

 “To refresh the world…To inspire moments of optimism and happiness…To create value and make a difference.”

 The variety of forms is interesting, isn’t it?
 But they all convey the mission succinctly and in accordance with the company’s purpose and values.
-If you go their websites, many of these will have supportive text on the mission statement page, providing an expansion of their full vision.
-Coca-Cola uses bullets, and then proceeds to detail information about company culture, vision (people, planet, portfolio, partners, etc.), values, market and more.
+If you go to their websites, many of these will have supportive text on the mission statement page, providing an expansion of their full vision.
+Coca-Cola uses bullets and then proceeds to detail information about company culture, vision (people, planet, portfolio, partners, etc.), values, market, and more.

 Are you motivated and ready to begin?
 Put on your thinking cap, and soon you will be able to say, “Mission Accomplished!”